HrudayeshB/HB_ADLD/README.md

 To use a single `Makefile` across all project directories, instead of including a copy in each project folder, we can create an alias to the location of original `Makefile`:

-Add this line to your `.bashrc` or `.zshrc`, and change the path to Makefile accordingly:
+Add this line to your `.bashrc` or `.zshrc`, and change the path to Makefile accordingly and source the file or restart terminal:

      ```bash
      alias icv='make -f path/to/Makefile'